 Get Directions to the steam shovel.
 The quarry is private.

-Fun fact about the Marion Steam Shovel pictured above, it is the last Marion Steam Shovel known to exist in the world.
-This shovel was rumored to actually have been used in the digging of the Panama Canal.
-It may also have been the inspiration for Mary Ann in the book, Mike Mulligan and His Steam Shovel.
+Here is a fun fact about the Marion Steam Shovel pictured above: it is the last one known to exist in the world.
+It may also have inspired Mary Ann in the book Mike Mulligan and His Steam Shovel.

 Genesee County